dinshaw/dinshaw.github.io/full-outline.md

 * Sounds crazy, right?
 * Unless…
 * Unless this script was well written, overridable, extendable, and in available in version control.
-* Then, we can login, read the base setup script, fork it, add our customizations on top of it, and fire it off knowing that your gcc will be the same as everyone else's and that version bumps and other common stuff will be pushed out via your organization's base class.
+* Then, we can login, read the base setup script, fork it, add our customizations on top of it, and fire it off knowing that your gcc will be the same as everyone else's and that version bumps and other common stuff will be pushed out via your organization's base class, but all your personal stuff will be just the way you like it.
 * This is where we are trying to get to.
 All the benefits of the collective wisdom, with zero sacrifice of individuality

 ### Project Environment